 When caught and killed, the meal is distributed to all hunting party members and even bystanders.

-Chimpanzees live in a community (extended family) of about 20-150 individuals.
+Chimpanzees in Kibale forest national park live in communities (extended families) of about 20-150 individuals.
 The group consists of a dominant male (the alpha), adult females, subordinate males, and juveniles.

 Note that chimps have a fission-fusion social organization in which they split into smaller interchangeable groups and periodically come together.